 Pale copper in the glass.
-On the nose, Polin is rich with peaches and pears and subtle mineral hints; these sensations seamlessly carry over to the palate.
+Rich aromas of peach, pear and subtle minerality.
 Fresh acidity yields to ginger and cider mid-palate.
 The finish is clean with a refreshing, cleansing hint of bitter almond.

 Pinot Grigio/Gris is thought to be a mutant clone of Pinot Noir and finds its origins in Burgundy, France.
 There are several styles of Pinot Grigio; Dry & Minerally, Dry & Fruity or Sweet & Fruity.
 This Dry & Minerally style is most famous from the northern parts of Italy and traverses the foothills of the Alps nearly all the way from Italy through Austria and even Romania, Slovenia and Hungary.
 The mountains are a powerful force on the agriculture, insuring that grapes keep their high acidity.
 The wines are most commonly described as dry with relatively high acidity.
 These characteristics are complemented by aromas of lemon, lime, green apple and blossoms.